Photographer + Photojournalist

 based in Havana, Cuba

 Raul Cañibano portfolio on Visura - a professional network to connect with photo editors and art buyers, and build photography portfolio websites.
 Visura members, like Raul, share photojournalism, art photography, landscape, travel photography, portraits and more.
-Raul has 0 projects, community news posts, and 1 images shared in the photo stream.
+Raul has 0 stories, community news posts, and 1 images shared in the photo stream.

 Raúl Cañibano Ercilla is based in Havana as an advertising photographer.
 Born in 1961, his work focuses on people and demonstrates the vitality of modern-day Cuban photography.
 He has exhibited world-wide and won a major prize...